-Maggie Roderick is a Church of Scotland minister, whose last Charge was in Menstrie Parish Church, bringing her to live and work near the University.
-She was ordained as a Church of Scotland minister in 2010, having gained her BD from the University of St Andrews.
+Maggie Roderick was ordained as a Church of Scotland minister in 2010, having gained her BD from the University of St Andrews.
+She is currently the locum minister at Sauchie & Coalsnaughton Parish Church in Clackmannanshire.

 Maggie’s previous career was in local government, initially in the Careers Service and then the Trading Standards Service, where she worked in a variety of local authorities in England and Scotland.
 Whilst at the University of Stirling in the 1970s, Maggie found a passion for social justice and involvement, being on the Council of the Students’ Association.
 Within her working life, she was immersed in her professional Institute, CTSI, being elected Chairman in 2002.
 She was also the Lead Officer for environmental matters for many years, working alongside external agencies, such as Defra, BSI and the Energy Savings Trust.
 As the Office of Fair Trading’s Representative in Scotland, Maggie liaised with the legal, business, consumer and regulatory professions throughout Scotland.